jnk0le/cortexm-AES/README.md

 	tock = DWT->CYCCNT - tick - 1;

 	printf("4 linear loads, cycles: %lu\n", tock);
-	printf("This is why any two LDRs cannot be placed next to each other\n");
+	printf("This is why any two data dependent LDRs cannot be placed next to each other\n");
 ```

 Only DTCM memory can be used for LUT tables, since everything else is cached through AXI bus.